cayesoneira/miniTRASGO-documentation/docs/software.md

             - /flowmeter
                 - GetData
                 - GetFlow
-        - /gate ???
+        - /gate
+            - /system
+                - /devices: includes all the data coming from every component of the mingo system.
         - /hlds (empty???)
         - /linux
         - /logs: includes all the info taken by the high voltage and *climate* sensors. **What is that rates_ file??**.
 All the current data is here.
-            -/done: all the full log files will be put here.
+            -/done: all the full log files will be put here. **Is this info then stores in the /gate/system/devices???**.
         - /mnt: EMPTY
         - /perl5: ???
         - /pythonscripts: only has one .py and I do not think it is very important.